X2 Student Visa

 • Incomplete or inaccurate answers will result in rejection and delayed processing.

 • For US citizens, consider using a third-party service such as Swift Passport Services or FlyChina.
+These are optional private services, not a formal requirement.

 • For non-US citizens, use the VisaForChina website to find your local consulate and fill out the online application.
+You may also wish to consider a local visa agency.

 1